gouniverse/gorm-cachestore/README.md

-# Cache Store
+# Cache Store using GORM

+DEPRECATED.
+The new library does not use GORM any more and can be found here: https://github.com/gouniverse/cachestore

-Cache messages to a database table.
+Cache messages to a database table using GORM.

 ## Installation
 ```